srinivasyadav18/xapian-gsoc-plan/proposal.rst

         Both standard method /* for iter.Next(){ ... code } */ and /* for-range construct would be made available for user (these are just like auto-ranged based loops in c++) */

-        Go support multiple return values , therefore rewrapping the interfaces which return iterators to return both begin and end iterators in function call as below.
+        Go support multiple return values , therefore rewrapping the interfaces which return iterators to both begin and end iterators in one function call as below.
         /* start,end := doc.Termlist() */

       * Go supports errors as return values .
 A language like c++ have try catch block Go has three constructs for dealing with exceptions, they are panic defer and recover.A Panic is similar to an exception which can occur an runtime exception.
         C++ exceptions can be handled in go from swig wrappers as follows(https://github.com/srinivasyadav18/xapian-gsoc-plan/blob/master/example.i#L16).
-        Which ever class function throws an exception in c++ , the wrapped function in Go returns the error value.
+        Which ever class function throws an exception in c++ , the wrapped function in Go returns the error as value.

       * Go has its own documentation tool for generating documentation for the go code .
 Providing documentation for the classes each week that I work on particular week.